apache/trafficcontrol/docs/source/api/deliveryservices.rst

 :profileDescription: The description of the Traffic Router Profile with which this :term:`Delivery Service` is associated
 :profileId:          The integral, unique identifier for the Traffic Router profile with which this :term:`Delivery Service` is associated
 :profileName:        The name of the Traffic Router Profile with which this :term:`Delivery Service` is associated
-:protocol:           The protocol which clients will use to communicate with Edge-tier :term:`cache server` s\ [2]_ - this is an integer on the interval [0-2] where the values have these meanings:
+:protocol:           The protocol which clients will use to communicate with Edge-tier :term:`cache server` s\ [#httpOnly]_ - this is an integer on the interval [0-2] where the values have these meanings:

 	0
 		HTTP